 Standard dental implants

-Dental implants can replace your entire mouth full of teeth in some patients whose smile is bothering them due to missing, damaged, crooked, discolored, or diseased teeth.
+Dental implants can replace your entire mouth with a new full of implants in some patients whose smile is bothering them due to missing, damaged, crooked, discolored, or diseased teeth.

 Choose to replace the upper jaw of teeth, the lower jaw of teeth, or the complete mouth.
 Consult your dentist for the best advice if you are planning extensive restoration.